databricks/terraform-provider-databricks/docs/resources/job.md

 ### health Configuration Block

 This block describes health conditions for a given job or an individual task.
-It consists of following attributes:
+It consists of the following attributes:

 * `rules` - (List) list of rules that are represented as objects with the following attributes:
   * `metric` - (Optional) string specifying the metric to check.
 The only supported metric is `RUN_DURATION_SECONDS` (check [Jobs REST API documentation](https://docs.databricks.com/api/workspace/jobs/create)) for the latest information.